altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 *He held the funnel in one hand, thumb over the lid* ~He waited until Martha took the hose~
 "FL::It's a filter - it's alright"
-*And with the other took his needle and slice the thumb* "FL::Only Algera flows"
+*And with the other took his needle and sliced his thumb* "FL::Only Algera flows"
-*Droplets of blood collected on the surface of the lid - but something else slipped through* ~It was cold and hot, it was every extreme~
+*Droplets of blood collected on the surface of the lid - but something else slipped through* ~Martha waited for it to flow down the tube~
+*It reached her lips, it was a drop*
+~It was cold and hot, it was every extreme~
 ~It was a pure experience: her lips, then her tongue touching a pure expression of data~ ~A flooding sense of infinity - filling small holes~